Major Characteristics of Religious Icon Art

 Early Christian icons were created and decorated with the use of a variety of materials, starting from enamel, precious metals, and gemstones to ivory and marble.
-However, traditional Orthodox icons are considered those painted on smoothed and shaped wooden panels preliminarily covered with a special cloth.
+However, traditional Orthodox icons are those painted on smoothed and shaped wooden panels preliminarily covered with a special cloth.

 Variety of symbols

 Religious icon art in the classical Orthodox tradition is a symbolic art, which is clearly seen in every icon.
 As it has been already said, all available today icons emphasize the holiness of depicted in them figures rather than their humanity.
-The best proof of this can be seen in the icons of Christ, saints, and angels, who are usually depicted with halos.
+The best proof of that can be seen in the icons of Christ, saints, and angels, who are usually depicted with halos.
 Furthermore, colors used in painting also play an important role.
 For instance, the white color symbolizes Christ’s resurrection and transfiguration, blue is employed for human life, red is reserved for divine life, and gold means heaven.
-In fact, Eastern Orthodox iconography is known for its numerous symbols that can be traced not only in the icon images but also in the technique of icon making and used materials as well.
+Eastern Orthodox iconography is known for its numerous symbols that can be traced not only in the icon images but also in the technique of icon making and used materials as well.

 Nowadays, religious icon art is a widespread form of art that is gaining in popularity every year.
 There are numerous modern religious icons created in different styles that are available for sale today.
 However, the most valuable and collectible are certainly antique icons of museum quality like those that can be found in our online store.
 Do not miss your chance and visit our gallery now!